IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 For this, follow the steps:

 Step 1.
-How to define which reource(s) should be protected
+How to define which resource(s) should be protected

 Step 2.
 How to check if resources are protected